-Assumed knowledge: MECH2901 and AMME2301 and AMME2500 and MECH3362 and MECH3921.
-Anatomy and Physiology, engineering dynamics and mechanics of solids in the second year level and knowledge of materials engineering and mechanical design in the third year l
+MECH3361 AND MECH2400 AND MECH2901 AND MECH3362 AND MECH3921.
+Anatomy and Physiology, engineering dynamics and mechanics of solids in the second year level and knowledge of materials engineering and mechanical design in the third year level

 Study this unit outside a degree